 Mission Statement: Risen Christ Catholic Community is a parish dedicated to worship, education, service, and a communal life in response to God and the neighbor.
 Risen Christ, in union with the Diocese of Boise, is committed to the vision of Vatican Council II and the diversity of the Catholic experience.

-This article comes to you from Grace in Action (Our Sunday Visitor).
+This content comes to you from Our Sunday Visitor.

 - Office Hours

 The office is open Monday through Thursday, from 8:00AM–4:00PM.

 - Advent Reflection Books

 Advent Reflection Books are available on the counter in the narthex.
 Suggested donation is $1.

 - Thanksgiving Food Box Project

 What a success!
 Thanks to so many volunteers for weekend signups, box recipient signups, and those who helped collect and distribute the boxes on a cold, windy Sunday.
 Thanks also to our generous Risen Christ families for helping to make this Thanksgiving a real celebration for those in need.